 Unusual conditions of the sample filters or analysis are noted by the laboratory technicians during sample analysis.
-Pre-Analysis flags and comments are applied to the sample analysis via the CSN Data Management Site (https://csn.aqrc.ucdavis.edu/CarbonSampleAnalysis/EditFlagsFind) and are reviewed during Level 0 validation for accuracy and clarity.
+Pre-Analysis flags and comments are applied to the sample analysis via the CSN Data Management Site

+(https://csn.aqrc.ucdavis.edu/CarbonSampleAnalysis/EditFlagsFind), are reviewed for accuracy and clarity, and are finalized during Level 0 validation prior to releasing the batch analysis results to the data and validation team.
 Errors in data entry (e.g. in SampleID, punch size) are corrected directly in the CSN_1.0 production database within the qcarbon.SampleAnalysis table.
 Table 4 lists all carbon pre-analysis flags.